"Lisa, ordinarily I'd say you should stand up for what you believe in, but you've been doing that an awful lot lately..."

 And he's never been able to learn from mistakes,

-He can't understand why his heart always breaks.
+So he can't understand why his heart always breaks

 His honor is pure and his courage as well,

 He's fair and he's true and he's boring as hell!

 And he'll go to the grave as an angry old man.